 The therapist working with massage for children in palliative care should be flexible and work on areas such as the tummy or the side, if the child is in bed.
 And you obviously need to be careful around and drips, drains and tubes.
 Parents can also be taught simple Story Massage so they can share these with their children.

-We are currently working with a group of specialists to consider ways of using Story Massage with bereaved children.
-However, we have had letters from parents who have found The Smiling Flower massage story offered great comfort to the whole family.
+We have had letters from parents who have found The Smiling Flower massage story offered great comfort to the whole family.
 Several parents have also used our ten basic story massage strokes to help the children write their own stories and share them as a massage.
 Massage stories can also be adapted from books such as Are you Sad, Little Bear?, I’ll Always Love You and Badger’s Parting Gifts.

-Here is a popular Story Massage for children in palliative care.
+You may also find this massage story written by a mother for her daughter helpful.
 Please feel free to use and adapt this for your children of those in your care.
+Story Massage for Bereavement.

 More about Story Massage